 When you contact a rental source of heavy lift equipment, they will start asking questions to permit them to give you what you need.
-If you can have answers to their questions ready beforehand, you will speed the process considerably.
-If you have answers to the following questions, you will be well prepared for the rental agent's questions.
+It you can have answers to their questions ready beforehand, you will speed the process considerably.
+If you have answers to the following questions, you will be well prepared for the rental agent's following questions.

 - 1. Who are you and what are you doing?

 - 2. How quickly do you want a machine?

-- 3. What do you intend for this machine to do?
+- What do you intend for this machine to do?

-Pick and swing?
+- Pick and carry?